qian-nombolo/AnimalShelterAPI.Solution/README.md

 * A user should be able to GET and POST animals, search animals by `species` , `name`, `age` in different `page` by optionally setting the parameters.
 * A user should be able to use V1 and V2 version of AnimalApi.
-* In API version v1, only authorized user is able to PUT and DELETE reviews; In API version v2, all users are able to PUT and DELETE reviews.
+* All users are able to Get, PUT and DELETE animals.
 * In API version V2, a user should be able to look up random cute animals just for fun.

 ### Set Up and Run Project

 1. Clone this repo.
 2. Open the terminal and navigate to this project's production directory called "AnimalApi".
-3. Within the production directory "AnimalApi", create two three files: `appsettings.json`,  `appsettings.Development.json`, and `EnvironmentVariables.cs`.
+3. Within the production directory "AnimalApi", create two three files: `appsettings.json`,  `appsettings.Development.json`.
 4. Within `appsettings.json`, put in the following code.
 Make sure to replace the `uid` and `pwd` values in the MySQL database connection string with your own username and password for MySQL.

 ```json